TouchSurgery/android-tech-test/README.md

 ### Procedure Details Page
 This page should present the details of the procedure selected.
 There should be a card image at the top of the page, the title of the procedure and then the list of phases for the procedure.
 Each phase should contain a thumbnail image and a name.
 This information can be acquired from the [procedure details endpoint](#Endpoints) with the procedure id as a parameter, e.g procedures/procedure-ETH_WedgeRes

-- Do not fork the project.
-Do not create pull requests to this project.
-Clone it on your local machine.
-- Upon completion, send us a zip containing your project.
 ## Instructions:
+- This is your fork of the project.
+Feel free to push to main.
+- Upon completion, email us to let us know you have finished.
 - Do not include build folders or IDE specific files.

 ## Endpoints